 a woman doing research on her laptop

-It is most beneficial to quit or reduce use before getting pregnant, but addressing tobacco use at any point during your pregnancy has immediate health benefits for you and for your baby, and sets you and your family up for healthier futures.
+Quitting or reducing tobacco brings many positive health benefits for you and your baby.
+It is most beneficial to quit or reduce use before getting pregnant, but addressing tobacco use at any point during your pregnancy reduces health risks for you and your baby.

 For your health: